luthfimaajid/create-kuproy/README.md

 ```
 ?
 Project name (my-project) [project-name]
 ```
+The name of the project should only contain alphabet, number, dash (-), and underscore (_),

 **&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
 Select Project Type**

 After project name, you will be asked to choose project type.
 Fullstack type will generate both backend and frontend.